JoeHO888/JoeHo888.github.io/_posts/2019-12-17-How-To-Pass-Azure-Az--900-Exam-In-20-hours.md

 ---
-title: 20 Hours To Pass Azure Exam AZ-900
+title: How to pass Azure AZ-900 exam in 20 hours
 categories:
 - Azure Exam
 excerpt: |